4.3. Preferences

 Enables/disables debugging module panels.
 When enabled, CTRL+left-clicking a GUI control in a module panel opens the .script file in the default text editor at the line in which the GUI control is defined.

-Auto Load Recent Files
+Auto Load Network Documents

 [Note]Note